timotheonpaulonlee/TimeGiver/README.md

 TimeGiver is an open-source, highly-customizable circadian lighting schedule generator with implementations in python and javascript built to serve as part of the backend for connected lighting systems.
 The core of the system is the function TimeGiver() that takes arguments that describe a lighting rhythm and returns appropriate lighting parameters for the current or specified time under that rhythm.
 The code has significant in-line documentation, so this text will focus on a conceptual understanding of the different arguments and return parameters.

 ## Arguments
-TimeGiver accepts over 40 different arguments that describe different aspects of how a rhythm is generated, allowing for extensive customization.
+TimeGiver accepts over 40 different arguments that describe aspects of how a rhythm is generated, allowing for extensive customization.
 However, changes in most of the arguments have a minor effect on the final rhythm and all of them come with default values that should be acceptable for most users.
 As a result, the number of arguments you will want to expose as settings depends on your user base and how they value customizability versus simplicity.
-There are several core arguments such as wake time and bed time that should be exposed as settings in nearly all applications, and I have listed them at the top and bolded them.
+There are several core arguments such as wake time and bed time that should be exposed as settings in nearly all applications, and I have bolded them.
 The arguments are the same across both implementations, though the syntax for passing them is different.
-Some of the arguments serve for any use of TimeGiver and others only need to be worried about when using the sunlight simulator feature.
+Some of the arguments serve for any use of TimeGiver and others only matter when using the blue-yellow sunlight simulator feature.
 The arguments can also be divided into several different types: those that set key times, those that describe maximums and minimums that fence the rhythms in, those that describes lengths of change, and those that describe slopes of change.
 The arguments will be grouped according to whether they are general-purpose or specific to the sunrise simulator and then according to their general category as above.

 ### General-Purpose Arguments for Key Times